hendrashadm/test-flowise-2/README.md

 ## 👨‍💻 Developers

-Flowise has 3 different modules in a single mono repository.
+This project has 3 different modules in a single mono repository.

 -   `server`: Node backend to serve API logics
 -   `ui`: React frontend